vedenev/sfm_cpp/README.md

    path_to_images is directory with images
    result will be saved to pointCloud.ply

-Images should have different enought point of view.
+Images should have different enough point of view.
-Otherwise it would have low parralax and low accuracy.
+Otherwise it would have low parallax and low accuracy.

 ####Description:
 Android Xiaomi redmi note 5 smartphone was used to get videos.